 Breastfeeding support in the heart of the Finger Lakes, New York

-BCBS PPO & Cigna PPO insurance plans are now covered at 100% for telehealth, office & home visits through Lactation Network! *There may be limitations within these plans.
-Fill out the quick form below to see if you are covered.
+Most PPO insurance plans are now covered at 100% for telehealth, office & home visits through my partnership with Lactation Network! *There may be limitations within these plans.
+Fill out the quick form above to see if you are covered.

 Office Visits are located at 270 Lake Street Suite 1 in Penn Yan, NY

-Home visits available within a 1 hour radius of Penn Yan, New York
+Home visits available within a 30 minute radius of Hammondsport, New York

-Heather serves the families in the following areas and beyond: Avoca, Bath, Campbell, Clifton Springs, Corning, Canandaigua, Geneva, Hammondsport, Honeoye, Horseheads, Middlesex, Montour Falls, Naples, Painted Post, Penn Yan, Prattsburgh, Seneca Falls, Watkins Glen
+Heather serves families in the following areas and beyond: Avoca, Bath, Campbell, Corning, Hammondsport, Montour Falls, Naples, Painted Post, Penn Yan, Prattsburgh, Pulteney, Watkins Glen

 I am a kind, gentle and caring IBCLC who wants to partner with you to achieve your breastfeeding goals.
 Let's face it, breastfeeding--although natural, can be difficult.
 It can also be a wonderful and rewarding bonding experience with benefits that last a lifetime.